siberoloji/siberoloji.github.io/content/en/blog/news/2024-10-18-what-is-perplexity-spaces-new-ai-feature.md

     - 'ai news'
     - news
 ---
 Perplexity Spaces is an innovative feature designed to enhance the way users organize, collaborate, and manage information within the Perplexity platform.
-This blog post will dive into the functionalities, benefits, and practical applications of Perplexity Spaces, providing a comprehensive understanding of this powerful tool.
+This article will dive into the functionalities, benefits, and practical applications of Perplexity Spaces, providing a comprehensive understanding of this powerful tool.

 ## What Are Perplexity Spaces?